 The search for solutions to climate change is understandably focused on energy.
 But sometimes it’s a bit myopic, particularly in relentlessly looking at the power sector.
-Let me illustrate.
+Let us illustrate.

 By contrast emissions from the food system are estimated to be 12.6 Gt CO2e, greater than from electricity.
 Granted these emissions are much more complicated as they involve multiple gases, hard to estimate deforestation emissions and intricate pre and post production calculations.
 Nonetheless they deserve more attention.